 South Norfolk food waste collections

-From July 2026, you’ll be able to recycle your food waste with our new free weekly collection service.
-We’ll be rolling out the service in phases, with all households included by the end of September 2026.
+Food waste collections will be rolling out in phases from July 2026, with all households included by the end of September 2026.

 This initiative will help us cut down on waste and transform leftovers into energy and fertiliser, creating a cleaner, greener South Norfolk.